djalilhebal/zero/docs/blog-post.md

 ---

 Data is half processed by *Worker* and the rest is handled by *Messenger/Master*.
 That's confusing.
-Only one of them should take the responsibility and do most the work (preferably Messenger while Workers only gather raw data and "obey orders").
+Only one of them should take the responsibility and do most of the work (preferably Messenger while Workers only gather raw data and "obey orders").

 ---

 The way ZeroMessenger works is similar to crawlers (which Facebook tries to prevent), this necessitates that we mimic a browser.
 I could use libraries to grab pages (using `axios`), parse them and extract relevant info (using `cheerio`), compose requests and send them.
-This solution would be independent of the browser, and works on Node, the possibilities would be limitless...
+This solution would be independent of the browser and work on Node, the possibilities would be limitless...

 That wasn't what I did.
 Wanting to keep it simple and having used Google Chrome's Extension API before, I decided to use iframes and inject scripts into them.
-This is a bad approach since it's costy (needlessly rendering pages and loading images) and gives less control (like catching network errors and redirects and stuff).
+This is a bad approach since it's costly (needlessly rendering pages and loading images) and gives less control (like catching network errors and redirects and stuff).

 ## Conclusions

-- And there you have it, 0FB is a better shit.
+- And there you have it, Facebook Zero is a better shit.
-You can check the source code [on GitHub](https://github.com/dreamski21/zero)... and why not fork it and finish it...
+You can check the source code [on GitHub](https://github.com/djalilhebal/zero)... and why not fork it and finish it...

-- JavaScript is amazing: It has simple and powerful APIs that can be used to make complex projects.
+- JavaScript is amazing: It has simple yet powerful APIs that can be used to make complex projects.

 - VueJS is beautiful: Simple syntax and, as its website promotes it, "incrementally adoptable".